SaiCharan99/SaiCharan99-intern-repo/React Fundamentals/README.md

 ## Steps Followed to Set Up the Environment

-1. `npx create-react-app react-app` to create the React project.
+1. `npx create-react-app my-react-tailwind-app` to create the React project.
 2. `npm install -D tailwindcss postcss autoprefixer`.
 Autoprefixer is used for adding prefixes automatically to CSS, ensuring it works across different browsers.
 PostCSS integrates Autoprefixer into the build pipeline, allowing Tailwind to work optimally.
 3. `npx tailwindcss init` to create the configuration files.
 4. Modified `src/index.css` by adding `@tailwind` directives.